Yttergran Church: Architecture

 The church is the smallest church in the archdiocese of Uppsala.
 The interior is dominated by a number of medieval frescos.
 Of these, a few date from the 14th century but the majority are from the 15th century and executed by the well-known master Albertus Pictor.
 The frescos include a portrait of Jakob Ulvsson, archbishop of Uppsala and founder of Uppsala University.
 The bishop is depicted kneeling next to his coat of arms.
 The archbishop owned the nearby Biskops-Arnö Castle and it is probable that the entire decoration of the church by Albertus Pictor was commissioned by Jakob Ulvsson.
 The frescos were painted over with whitewash at a later stage but rediscovered and laid bare during a renovation in 1927.

 Among the furnishings, the baptismal font remains but in a damaged state.
-It dates from the 12th century and probably made on Gotland.
+It dates from the 12th century and was probably made on Gotland.
 The church also has a partly preserved medieval altarpiece dating from c.
 1470-80.
 The altar and pulpit however date from 1777 and are Rococo in style.
 They are a peculiar combination of altar and pulpit in one.